23pa1a12n2-star/food-delivery-analytics-dashboard/1.INTRODUCTION TO PROJECT/README.md

 **Action Plan:** Hyper-surge driver fleets specifically dedicated to the dominant Lunch & Dinner blocks to crush the 40-60 minute dispatch times down to a strict `<30 minute SLA`.
 Restore customer ratings in existing environments effectively before launching into new operational territories.

----

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use it for portfolio modeling or BI practice!